A New National Curriculum

 PSHE and Citizenship

 Personal, social and health education (PSHE) and Citizenship helps to give children the knowledge, skills and understanding they need to lead confident, healthy and independent lives and to become informed and responsible citizens.
 We aim to engender in our children respect and care for themselves, the school community and the wider world.
-Through PSHE and Citizenship, the children tackle many issues, such as children's rights and responsibilities, equal opportunities, friendships, keeping healthy and road safety.
-PSHE and Citizenship is taught as part of the thematic curriculum, but issues are also covered in assemblies.
+Through PSHE and Citizenship, the children tackle many issues such as children's rights and responsibilities, equal opportunities, friendships, keeping healthy, British Values, anti-bullying and sex and relationships education.

 The school follows the Northamptonshire Agreed Syllabus for Religious Education.